Niacin to improve cholesterol numbers

 Despite niacin's ability to lower triglycerides and raise HDL, research suggests that niacin therapy isn't linked to lower rates of death, heart attack or stroke.

 What side effects are associated with taking high doses of niacin?

 High doses of niacin available via prescription can cause:

 Who might consider taking niacin?

-In the past, it was thought that HDL levels would increase even more if niacin was added to cholesterol medications called statins, such as atorvastatin (Lipitor) and simvastatin (Zocor).
-But recent studies indicate that niacin provides little additional benefit when compared with statins alone, and may increase the risks of serious side effects.
+In the past, it was thought that HDL levels would increase even more if niacin were added to cholesterol-lowering medications called statins, such as atorvastatin (Lipitor) and simvastatin (Zocor).
+But newer studies indicate that niacin provides little additional benefit when compared with statins alone.

 What else can be done to increase HDL?